Kashee3400/hipster/README.md

 }
 ```

-You can use this error format to identify and surface descriptive backend issues gracefully in the frontend.
+There is an error in the name of user.
+I am getting the data like this:
 ---